symfony/symfony-docs/book/translation.rst

   (learn about this in :doc:`/components/translation/usage`);

 * Translate each message into multiple locales by creating translation message files.
-Symfony2 discovers and processes each file because its name follows a specific convention;
+Symfony discovers and processes each file because its name follows a specific convention;

 * Manage the user's locale, which is stored on the request, but can also